 - Amazon Publishing

-The venues used to reach target customers are identified in this component of the marketing mix.
-Amazon.com Inc. is a mainly online business organization.
-Nonetheless, the company uses the following places to reach its e-commerce customers:
+The places or locations used to reach target customers are identified in this component of the marketing mix.
+The company has online and physical locations.
+Amazon’s marketing strategy involves the following places or locations in the distribution strategy:

-Amazon uses its official e-commerce websites as its primary places for transacting with customers.
-These websites include Amazon.com, Audible.com (a subsidiary), and a number of other sites with specific target markets.
-In addition, the company operates a physical bookstore named Amazon Books in Seattle.
-This location enables the company to reach out to customers who want to physically evaluate products before purchase.
-Moreover, the firm uses other venues to temporarily transact with customers.
-For example, the annual Amazon Web Services (AWS) Summit held in various locations enable the company to reach potential customers and persuade them to pay for its e-commerce services.
-In this regard, Amazon’s marketing mix significantly relies on the strong online presence of the organization in reaching its target customers.
+In addition, the company operates brick-and-mortar stores, such as Amazon Go.
+These physical locations enable the company to reach customers who want to physically evaluate goods before purchase.
+This combination of online and brick-and-mortar operations in the marketing strategy ensures a holistic approach to reaching target customers.
+Moreover, the marketing mix uses other venues to temporarily transact with customers.
+For example, the annual Amazon Web Services (AWS) Summit held in various locations enables the company to reach potential customers and persuade them to pay for its e-commerce services.

-This component of the marketing mix involves the strategies and tactics that a company uses to communicate with its target market.
-Amazon.com Inc. aims to persuade its customers to visit its websites and pay for its online services.
-The following strategies and tactics are used in such promotional mix, arranged according to importance in the company’s e-commerce business:
+This component of the marketing mix involves the strategies and tactics that the company uses to communicate with its target market.
+Amazon persuades its customers to visit its websites and apps to purchase goods and services.
+The following marketing communication tactics are used in such a promotional mix, arranged according to importance in Amazon’s business:

 - Advertising (most important)